kngpvrk/BP1-SeismicWavePropagation/README.md

-Other equations, such as the stress-strain relationships, total stress tensor, strain, shear deformation, Gaussian function, time displacement and others, are implemented in the code but are not detailed here for brevity.
+Other equations, such as the stress-strain relationships, total stress tensor, strain, shear deformation, Gaussian function, time displacement, and others, are implemented in the code but are not detailed here for brevity.
 For more detailed explanations, see the works of Chapman (2004), Achenbach (2012), and Bormann et al. (2012) listed in the [References](#references).

 ### Finite Element Method

-The *finite element method* (FEM) was utilized for the modeling of seismic wave propagation, which allowed the division of the system into discrete parts, allowing continuous physical equations to be solved numerically.
+The *finite element method* (FEM) was utilized for the modeling of seismic wave propagation, which allowed the division of the system into discrete parts, enabling continuous physical equations to be solved numerically.

 ### Boundary Conditions

 In this project, the *Neuman Boundary Conditions* were applied to define the behavior at the edges of the local domain.
-These conditions ensure zero particle velocity across the edges and as a result confine the wavefield within the domain.
+These conditions ensure zero particle velocity across the edges, and as a result, confine the wavefield within the domain.

 ### Initialization of Wave Propagation